leomccormack/sparta-site/content/docs/plugins/hodirac-suite.md

 toc: true
 ---

+HO-DirAC is a collection of parametric spatial audio plug-ins.

+These plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to the combination of ACN and SN3D).
+The maximum transform order for these plug-ins is 3rd.

+{{< alert icon="👉" text="Hover your mouse cursor over plug-in parameters to reveal tooltips! :-)" />}}

 ## Plug-in descriptions

-Directional Audio Coding (DirAC) has been an active research topic at Aalto University since 2007 [1].
-The method operates by estimating spatial parameters to describe the input sound scene over time and frequency, which are then used to conduct the mapping of the input Ambisonic signals to the output loudspeaker/binaural channels in an adaptive and informed manner.
-While the original intention of DirAC was for low bitrate compression and transmission of Ambisonic recordings, more recent years have instead focussed on using it for the enhancement of Ambisonics reproduction.

-These particular audio plug-in implementations use the higher-order analysis designs described in [2,3], which synthesise the target output signals based on the optimal covariance domain rendering framework described in [4].

-All plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) scalings (note: AmbiX uses ACN/SN3D).
-The maximum input Ambisonic order for these plug-ins is 3rd.
+Example REAPER projects can be found [**here**](https://github.com/leomccormack/sparta-reaper-examples).

 ### Decoder
 <img src="HODirAC_decoder_GUI.png" alt="" style="max-width: 85%"></br>